markfinger/webpack-build/README.md

 --------

 - Supports multiple concurrent compilers
-- Uses a persistent caching layer to massively reduces initial and repeated build times
+- Uses a persistent caching layer to reduces initial and repeated build times
+- Provides a simple hook to extend a server for HMR support
-- Provides watchers to detect changes in your config files
+- Provides pre-packaged builds and config hooks to easily change your config files for different environments - dev/prod/etc
-- Pre-processes compilation output so that it can be serialized and passed between processes
+- Pre-processes compilation output so that it can be serialized and efficiently passed between processes
-- Provides a config helper to direct the compiler's output to a particular directory, which helps configfiles to be both more portable and more easily integrated into larger systems
+- Provides a helper to redirect the compiler's output to a particular directory
+- Provides watchers to detect changes to your config files

 Documentation